rekhaeshwar/python-prometheus/README.md

 query_interval_in_seconds=300
 log_level="INFO"
 ```
-Each configuration purpose and expected values are describe below:
+Each configuration purpose and expected values are described below:

 <table>
   <tr>